King's Dragoon Guards 1834 Pattern Officer's Helmet Consigned For 5th July Auction

 Good Original Antique Swords, Edged Weapons, Guns & Pistols for this sale

-We are pleased to announce that after a number of enquiries Bosleys have brought forward the Sword Section of the Spring Fine Arms sale to March.
-A selection of 100 Swords will be incorporated into a special Section within Bosleys 1st March Auction.
-The Sword of King George V will be complimented by a collection of special presentation swords, including North Somerset Yeomanry, 1st Bucks Battalion, Norwich Rifle Volunteers.
+We were pleased to announce that after a number of enquiries Bosleys had brought forward the Sword Section of the Spring Fine Arms sale to March.
+A selection of 100 Swords was incorporated into a special Section within Bosleys 1st March Auction.
+The Sword of King George V (sold for £6000) was complemented by a collection of special presentation swords, including North Somerset Yeomanry, 1st Bucks Battalion (sold for £1600), Norwich Rifle Volunteers.
 Also Highland pattern swords, including London Scottish and examples from the Napoleonic War.
 Gun Collectors will be pleased to known that a fine selection will be included in the 4th May sale to be held by our sister company Marlows in their Ravon Court, Stafford Saleroom and this sale is still open for consignments.